Last updated: May 24, 2026

 No filly has won the Triple Crown.
 Fillies are eligible to enter all three races and have won the Kentucky Derby — Regret (1915), Genuine Risk (1980), and Winning Colors (1988) — but none has gone on to complete the Triple Crown.
 Rachel Alexandra (2009) won the Preakness Stakes without running the Derby.
 The combination of the schedule, distances, and competition against colts has proven too demanding for any filly to complete the series.

-- Three races in five weeks — Kentucky Derby (1¼ mi), Preakness Stakes (1 3/16 mi), Belmont Stakes (1½ mi)
+- Three races in five weeks — Kentucky Derby (1¼ mi), Preakness Stakes (1 3/16 mi), Belmont Stakes (1½ mi) — culminating in the Belmont at a distance neither of the first two races approaches

-- Only 13 winners since 1919 — Sir Barton first, Justify (2018) most recent
+- Only 13 winners since 1919 — Sir Barton first, Justify (2018) most recent; the 37-year drought from Affirmed to American Pharoah defined an era

-- Secretariat holds all three race records — Kentucky Derby (1:59 2/5), Preakness (1:53), Belmont (2:24) — all still stand as of 2026
+- Secretariat holds all three race records — Kentucky Derby (1:59 2/5), Preakness (1:53), Belmont (2:24 flat) — none has been broken in more than 50 years

 - Seattle Slew and Justify — the only two horses to win the Triple Crown while undefeated entering the series